-As far as capital cities go, Colombo’s points of interest have a long way to go to catch up to other Asian counterparts.
+As far as capital cities go, Colombo has a long way to go to catch up to other Asian counterparts.
+That said there are still some Colombo points of interest to check out!

 It is, however, in the midst of a massive change and will (hopefully) gain more interesting and tourist friendly places in the coming years.